rodelrebucas/go-developer/go-basics/variables.md

 1. lower case variables are scope to the package it belongs
 2. upper case variables are scope globally
-3. block scope are variables declared inside the function/block E.g var scopedHere string = ""
+3. block scope are variables declared inside the function/block

+   E.g
+   var scopedHere string = ""
    var ScopedOutside string = ""

 4. the shorter the life the shorter the name
 5. Pascal or camelCase
-6. all acronmys should be capitalize
+6. all acronyms should be capitalize

 C. Sample Codes